hhstechgroup/development-practices/standards/developer-standards.md

 Linting tools and IDE's plugins should be used to enforce rules.

 ## Code
+> Getting software to work is only half of the job. -- Robert Martin
+> Make it work.
+Make it right.
+Make it fast.
+Kent Beck

 In addition to style guides and team agreements relating to code, developers should follow best practices, principles, and processes where appropriate.
 Developers should continually refactor code to make it better.

 Code isn't complete when coding is finished.
 The developer needs to ensure the code is structured appropriately.
 Development cycle should contain refactoring sessions to reorganize the code into appropriate modules and components.
 These modules should make logical sense and fit the model of the application.

 Developers should focus on simple well decomposed methods/functions that solve the problem at hand.
 Solving for future requirements and over engineering should be avoided.

+Code should follow standard error handling practices.
+Defensive programming is expected.
+Make reasonable checks against the data and not assume anything.
+Unit Tests allow for exhaustive test cases.
+Appropriate errors should be handled and reported back to the caller.
+Error message should be clear and concise and explain what the error was to the level appropriate to the calling party.
+It is not appropriate to display a SQL exception to the the User.

 The following compiled list of phrases describe what good code should be.
 Developers should be developing with these ideas in there mind.
   * Elegant, efficient, and focused code.